hurufu/nexoid-ed/COMMENTS.md

 Nok branch.
 Compare: nexo-FAST v.3.2, figure 169 and nexo-FAST v.3.2, figure 170~171.

+# Comments ot Nexo IS TC v4.0.19

+## POI.USE.PAY.MAN.P.01100 - Part 01a Rev. 1

+Test mentions that amount for manual entry transaction should be less then **_Terminal Floor Limit_** (`9F1B`), but nexo-FAST never checks this parameter for Kernel M. Wording is misleading and may lead to a false assumumption that this parameter is somehow relevant for Manual Entry.

 # Comments to myself (todo)

   * item 11668 - remove